-Shariah Advisory Agreement means the consultancy agreement dated 16 December 2011 between the Company and the Shariah Adviser as substituted, amended, supplemented, novated or otherwise modified from time to time;
+Shariah Advisory Agreement means the consultancy agreement effective 1 July 2019 between the Company and the Shariah Adviser as substituted, amended, supplemented, novated or otherwise modified from time to time;

 Shariah Investment Guidelines means the investment guidance issues in accordance with rated ownership of underlying assets.
-The sak (singular of sukuk) is freely traded at par, premium or discount.
+The sakk (singular of sukuk) is freely traded at par, premium or discount.
 Commonly, the term sukuk is used for fixed income securities and debt securities which comply with Shariah.

-Shariah principles by the Shariah Adviser:
+Shariah principles by the Shariah Adviser;